 Courage.
 Compassion.
 Commitment.

-In cooperation with the NFL, the Ed Block Courage Award Foundation assists thousands of abused, neglected and at-risk youth across the National Courage House Support Network for Kids.
+In cooperation with the NFL, the Ed Block Courage Foundation assists thousands of abused, neglected and at-risk youth across the National Courage House Support Network for Kids.

 Each of the 27 partnered facilities are provided with monetary and in-kind donations along with various needed services to help advance their mission from the Ed Block Courage Award Foundation.
 They are also provided unique opportunities through the partnership with their NFL team including events, fundraising, donations and much more.